Marcelo Fromer: Death

 Our Brother Marcelo has died.
 We lived with him every day for more than twenty years.
 Marcelo was always a source of good cheer for us.
 (Translation note: words used could also be read as "donor of happiness," a reference to the donation of his organs.)
 It is impossible to express in words the importance that he had, not only musically, but in the lives of each of us.
 Just as his organs will live on in the bodies of other people, his art will continue in the music and spirit of Titãs.

 — — Part of the official statement released by the band on the day of Marcelo's death, also signed by ex-Titan Arnaldo Antunes.

-On 11 June 2001, a day before the start of the recording of the band's 13th album,A Melhor Banda de Todos os Tempos da Última Semana, Fromer was crossing Europa Avenue in southern São Paulo when a red Honda CG125 motorcycle, driven by Erasmo Castro da Costa Jr., struck him.
+On 11 June 2001, a day before the start of the recording of the band's 13th album, A Melhor Banda de Todos os Tempos da Última Semana, Fromer was crossing Europa Avenue in southern São Paulo when a red Honda CG125 motorcycle, driven by Erasmo Castro da Costa Jr., struck him.
 Erasmo called an ambulance, but fled the scene when the police arrived, as his driving license was no longer valid.
 Two days later, Fromer died in hospital.
 Presumably, his head struck Erasmo's helmet.

 In July 2002, Erasmo was found by the police.
 He stated he did not know the man he struck was Fromer until his death.
 He also alleged that Fromer was to blame for the accident, as there was a crosswalk 15 meters away; Fromer decided to cross the avenue between the cars, making it impossible for Erasmo to see Fromer.

 Fromer's family authorized the donation of his organs.
 His heart, liver, pancreas, kidneys, and his corneas were all donated.

 On 7 September 2001, a skyway named after him was inaugurated over Avenida Juscelino Kubitschek, in São Paulo.

 Personal life

 Fromer lived in São Paulo.
 By the end of the 1980s, he was in a relationship with actress Betty Gofman.
 His first marriage with Martha Locatelli Fromer brought along his first child, Susy.
 His second marriage to Ana Cristina Martinelli, also known as "Tina", resulted in the birth of children Alice and Max.
+He was a São Paulo FC fan.